|Year of offer||2019|

 On completion of this subject, students should be able to:

-- Adapt learned music therapy skills to various client populations;
+- adapt learned music therapy skills to a client population;

-- Work as an informed team-member within the multidisciplinary team in special education and clinical settings; and
+- work as an informed team-member within the multidisciplinary team.

 On completion of this subject, students should have: